itpp-labs/pos-addons/pos_journal_pin/doc/index.rst

 =====

 * Go to ``[[Point of Sale]]`` menu
-* Open POS session
+* Open a POS session

   * Click ``[Payment]``
   * Select and click a payment method with enabled **Manager's Permission** option
-  * Select a manager from appeared list
+  * Select a POS manager from the appeared list
-  * Enter it's password
+  * Enter his/her password
   * Click ``[Ok]``

-* RESULT: Paymentline with selected payment method is added
+* RESULT: Payment line with selected payment method is added.